GET - On Google Play

-Starting October 1, 2022, all COVID-19 border requirements, including vaccination, mandatory use of ArriveCAN, and any testing and quarantine/isolation requirements will END for all travellers entering Canada whether by land, air or sea.
+On October 1, 2022, all COVID-19 border requirements, including vaccination, mandatory use of ArriveCAN, and any testing and quarantine/isolation requirements ENDED for all travellers entering Canada whether by land, air or sea.

 For more information on current federal border measures and requirements, including crossing the border via car, please visit the Government of Canada website here.

 COVID-19 Public Health and Travel Measures

 MASKS: March 11, 2022 – The wearing of masks in public indoor settings in British Columbia is no longer required by public health.
 Wearing a mask is a personal choice.
 Masks are encouraged on public transit and BC Ferries, but not required.
 Individual businesses and event organizers can choose to continue requiring masks on their premises.
 It’s important that we respect the choices of people, businesses and one another.
 For more details on the current public health measures, click here.

 HIGHWAY CLOSURES AND CONSTRUCTION: Check Drive BC for an up-to-date list of the latest road closures, events and advisories.

 CHECK WEATHER CONDITIONS: British Columbia’s mountainous terrain means weather conditions can change rapidly within relatively short distances, and snowfall can happen any month in the higher-elevation mountain passes.
 Before heading out on the road, always check the current weather conditions and weather alerts along your planned journey.
 Drive for the conditions.
 If the weather is bad (i.e. snowfall warning along the Coquihalla), delay your drive until the weather and road conditions improve, or consider an alternate route or a different mode of transportation.